Amulya-coder/Name-It/README.md

 # Name-It
-A cool project where you can find/search the names of your next project
+A project where you can find/search the names of your next project

 # Screenshots
 ![image](https://user-images.githubusercontent.com/66437295/139915201-26d82e80-5ca4-4f4e-bd96-80c7d8140998.png)